cccbr/runningatower/content/docs/050-healthsafety/index.md

 A limited number of keys to the building (and internal doors) may be held by the ringers.
 A single key for each lock is inadvisable, as this may present difficulties at times of sickness or absence.
 All keys should be registered with the tower authority.
 This may be a condition of the building insurance.

-There is also information in [Belfry Upkeep](https://belfryupkeep.cccbr.org.uk/docs/040-health-and-safety/).
+Information specific to woirking in a bell chamber can be found in [Belfry Upkeep](https://belfryupkeep.cccbr.org.uk/docs/040-health-and-safety/).

 ## Tower Access